sito8943/some-javascript-utils/README.md

 # scrollTo

-Hot to import it?
+How to import it?

 ```

 import { Browser } from "some-javascript-utils";
-// import { scrollTo } from "some-javascript-utils";
+// import { scrollTo } from "some-javascript-utils"/Browser;

 ```